smagr173/BBMobile/ReadMe.md

 Use the following link to view the project:<br>https://expo.io/@bagelbartest/bagel_bar_mobile

 The fastest way to view the project is to first download the Expo Client app available on the App Store for iOS or the Google Play store on Android.
-Search for "Expo Client" or used the following link to find the required app: https://expo.io/tools#client
+Search for "Expo Client" or use the following link to find the required app: https://expo.io/tools#client

 Once you have downloaded and installed the Expo Client app you can optionally create an Expo account to view the project.
 If you are using an iOS device then you will have to log in to Expo using a specific account.
 This is due to Apple's signing and sharing policies.
 However, Android has no restriction on this so feel free to create an Expo account or use the one provided.